Kipok/expline/README.md

 cat exps.csv
 ```

-Note that after you install the package `combine_results` script is available in any directory.
+Note that ones you install the package, `combine_results` script is available in any directory.
 Alternatively, you can call combine_results function from python
 ```python
 from expline.utils import combine_results